vjousse/vim-for-humans-book/rst/en/text-manip.rst

 Let's discuss that a little bit.
 The secrets of |vim| rely on the contents of this chapter.
 There is one thing that you have to do when learning |vim|: **use the hjkl keys** to move.
 If you can manage to do that, you will learn everything else on the go.

 You'll find a lot of websites with all the possible commands, combinations and so on.
-You will learn and forgot them (depending on how useful they are to you).
+You will learn and forget them (depending on how useful they are to you).
 If you have a single effort to do: it is to use the directional keys and thus to force you to use the normal mode.
 Everything else will then be perfectly obvious.

 Here is the ultimate configuration that you will need to put in your |vimrc| to achieve your goal: disabling the directional keys: ::